vladimirnej-jpg/bestairbnbmanagement-hometask/README.md

 limits, one extraction per changed conversation, retries only for transient errors, caching stable geocoding results, and retention policies for raw email bodies and processing logs.

-## Live demo checklist

-1. Use a dedicated Gmail mailbox and a non-production Sheet/Calendar.
-2. Run the local setup and start Next.js plus Inngest.
-3. Sync master data, then Gmail.
-4. Show an incomplete lead becoming qualified after a follow-up email.
-5. Review the property context, edit the showcase, and save it to Gmail.
-6. Move the lead through its lifecycle.
-7. Sign in as MONITOR and show the read-only monitoring view.

-For deployment details, see [docs/deployment.md](docs/deployment.md).
-For the full architecture notes, see [docs/architecture.md](docs/architecture.md).